vmagnin/exploring_coarrays/README.md

 ### Compilation

-They will be compiled with the `-O3` flag for optimization, with GFortran and Intel compilers ifort and ifx (the new Intel compiler, based on LLVM).
+Each program will be compiled with the `-O3` flag for optimization, with GFortran and Intel compilers ifort and ifx (the new Intel compiler, based on LLVM).

-The OpenMP version will be compiled with the `-fopenmp` flag with gfortran or `-qopenmp` with ifort.
+The OpenMP version will be compiled with the `-fopenmp` flag with gfortran or `-qopenmp` with Intel compilers.
 The number of threads is set via the `OMP_NUM_THREADS` environment variable.

 For gfortran, OpenCoarrays was installed with the MPICH library.
 The coarray versions will be compiled and run with commands like: